SparkPost/support-docs/articles/faq/retrieve-bounce-info.md

 Additional information about webhook best practices and retry logic should be read prior to setting up a webhook endpoint.
 That article can be found [here](https://www.sparkpost.com/docs/tech-resources/managing-webhook-data/).

-### Pull Mechanism - Message Events API
+### Pull Mechanism - Events API

-The pull method available for you to retrieve bounce info is the Message Events API, and to a more limited extent, the Message Events section nested beneath the reports tab in the UI.
+The pull method available for you to retrieve bounce info is the Events API, and to a more limited extent, the Message Events section nested beneath the reports tab in the UI.
 However, this section in the UI is meant to be a quick search only.
 This option is helpful in situations where you want to track down specific message dispositions or user actions by a single contact.

-The Message Events API, however, contains many more filtering options for obtaining or searching for message events.
-More information about what searchable filters you can use with a Message Events API call, please see our documentation on that [here](https://developers.sparkpost.com/api/message-events).
+The Events API, however, contains many more filtering options for obtaining or searching for message events.
+More information about what searchable filters you can use with a Events API call, please see our documentation on that [here](https://developers.sparkpost.com/api/events/).

-It is important to note that there are minor differences present between the data posted by a webhook and information pulled from the Message Events API, though both sets of event data are otherwise exactly the same.
+It is important to note that there are minor differences present between the data posted by a webhook and information pulled from the  Events API, though both sets of event data are otherwise exactly the same.
 More detailed information on the minor differences are detailed in [this article](https://www.sparkpost.com/docs/user-guide/comparing-data/).

 **Note**: Message Events data is only stored for a maximum of 10 days in a rolling window.
-If you wish to pull data from the Message Events API or UI, only the last 10 days will be displayed.
+If you wish to pull data from the Events API or UI, only the last 10 days will be displayed.

 ### Which Bounce Events and Bounce Classes Should I Review for List Hygiene?